leleueri/argos/README.md

 A sentinel is an actor that control a specific information provided by the JMX interface of the Cassandra server.
 If the information is considered as " *wrong* ", the sentinel will will send a notification message to the `notifiers`.

+The sentinel name is defined by the children key of the `argos.sentinel` entry.

 #### LoadAvg sentinel

 This sentinel examines the Load Average.